vechivar/z01-push-swap/readme.md

 `./push-swap "[random numbers]"` to generate operations

 For example :
 ```
 ./checker --generaterandom 100; ARG="$(cat random-100)";
 ./push-swap "$ARG" | wc -l
 ./push-swap "$ARG" | ./checker "$ARG"
 ```

+## Project state

+We went above what was expected from the basic subject.